Early-stopping for Transformer model training: Early Stopping Mechanism Based on PL Fitting

-The results presented in Table~\ref{tab:early_stopping_validation} clearly demonstrate the effectiveness of the proposed early-stopping strategy.
-For experiments T1\_En-Ch9.60M and T2\_En-Ch9.62M, an additional 105 epochs of training yields a loss reduction of less than 1.5\% and an accuracy improvement of less than 1.7\%.
-In experiment T3\_En-Ch19.20M, extending training by 155 epochs results in a loss reduction of less than 4\% and an accuracy gain of less than 1.5\%.
-These findings indicate that the spectral distance-based early-stopping criterion can substantially reduce training time and computational cost while preserving near-final model performance with negligible differences.
+Applying the proposed early-stopping criterion identifies the optimal epochs for the three experimental configurations as 100, 100, and 50, respectively.
+As detailed in Table~\ref{tab:early_stopping_validation}, which compares validation performance at these check-points against the final epoch, the strategy proves highly effective: for experiments T1\_En-Ch9.60M and T2\_En-Ch9.62M, continuing training for an additional 105 epochs yields a marginal loss reduction of less than 1.5\%, while for T3\_En-Ch19.20M, extending training by 155 epochs results in less than a 4\% improvement.
+These findings demonstrate that the spectral distance-based criterion can substantially reduce training time and computational costs while preserving near-final model performance with negligible degradation.